JohanCoder06/JohanCoder06/README.md

 - 💞️ I’m looking to collaborate on **nothing 😎** (Just Kidding, I’m looking to collaborate on stuff related to windows/coding/Minecraft)
 - 📫 How to reach me-  just dont
 - 😄 Pronouns: NULL
-- ⚡ Fun fact: Im a 11 year old who likes coding :)
+- ⚡ Fun fact: I once created a weapon that can one hit 500 wardens in minecraft :)
 - 😊 Also i own a website you can check out!!! ==> "https://johancodingzone.odoo.com/"
 <!---
 JohanCoder06/JohanCoder06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.